Schools and families

 - Palm House Explainers - lead activities within one of Kew's great glasshouses, engaging and involving children in the various exhibits.
 Use artefacts, samples and props to encourage curiosity and allow children to contribute towards their experiences.

-- Activity Tour and Workshop Assistants - help Kew teachers with activity tours and workshops in the Gardens.
+- School Activity Support Volunteers - help Kew teachers with activity tours and workshops in the Gardens.
 Set up and clear away workshops, attend activity sessions and provide support to Kew Teachers and children as required.

 Commitment and skills